Huntingdonshire Branch pubs selling real ale

 - Seven Wives

-The pub has a large rear beer garden that has a childrens play area, and there is a paved patio with tables at the front.
+The pub has a large rear beer garden that has a childrens play area, and there is a paved patio with tables at the front of the pub.
+On Monday & Friday lunchtime there is a parents and toddlers group.

 - Slepe Hall Hotel

 Impressive independent hotel with Georgian origins with a bar open to non-residents.
-The hotel has recently been purchased by new owners.
-The bar is on the left where one or two real ales from Adnams are offered by the young and enthusiastic bar staff.
+The bar is on the left where two real ales are available.
 Bar food is served daily, with the Ramseys Brasserie restaurant serving more substantial meals at lunchtime and in the evening.

 The hotel has three function rooms for events and conferences.
 It was the first venue in Huntingdonshire with a licence to hold civil weddings.
 Regular music events take place including tribute bands, disco nights, 70s nights etc. There is an outdoor drinking area at the front.